-With help from the expert arborists at Sid Mourning Tree Service, we can help you diagnose tree diseases before they become too large or widespread to be treated, in hopes of saving your tree and keeping your entire property looking healthy.
+With help from the expert arborists at Sid Mourning Tree Service, we can help you diagnose tree diseases in Austin, TX, before they become too large or widespread to be treated, in hopes of saving your tree and keeping your entire property looking healthy.
 Some tree diseases can even spread across your property once the host is no longer viable for the infection, fungus, or parasites to inhabit.
-With proper timing and by diagnosing your tree problems early enough, we can ensure you will receive proper tree disease help and treatment, saving you the problem of removing your dead tree and starting over with a new sapling.
+With proper timing and by diagnosing your tree problems early enough, we can ensure you will receive proper tree sickness help and treatment, saving you the problem of removing your dead tree and starting over with a new sapling.

 Some common diseases that affect your trees include: